kahun/awesome-sysadmin/README.md

 * [Ops School](http://www.opsschool.org) - Comprehensive program that will help you learn to be an operations engineer.
 * [Digital Ocean Tutorials](https://www.digitalocean.com/community/tutorials) - A surprisingly vast resource for getting the basics of certain applications, tools, or even systems administration topics.
 (Note: Digital Ocean pays authors for this content)

+# Other Awesome Lists
+Other amazingly awesome lists can be found in the [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness) list.

 # Contributing
 Please see [CONTRIBUTING](https://github.com/kahun/awesome-sysadmin/blob/master/CONTRIBUTING.md) for details.